DISSERTATION APPLICATION INSTRUCTIONS Deadlines

 Transcripts and GPAs

-- Graduate transcript(s) showing all graduate coursework completed or in progress as of fall 2017 as well as GPA.
+- Graduate transcript(s) showing all graduate coursework completed or in progress as of fall 2018 as well as GPA.
+(Note: If any institution does not calculate a GPA or the applicant prefers not to enter it, it is not required.)

 - Transcripts issued in a language other than English must be accompanied by a certified translation into English and must include a description of the institution’s grading system.